 Each person grows to maturity, taking particular note of his own configuration, skin texture, features, appendages, and blemishes.
 Never will he know anything quite as well as he knows his own body.
 As he identifies himself with his physical structure, he will turn his attention within to note his own mental processes, and to wonder at this strange function of cognition and this utterly fascinating ability to think and remember and even to think about thinking and remembering.
 He develops cravings for food and drink and for other satisfactions, he experiences pain and joy, and centers himself in the property of his person.

-If he does not formally think through the process wherein he recognizes that he owns himself, he nonetheless adopts all the attributes of ownership over himself.
-Doubtless, many early thinkers recognized the fact of man’s ownership of his person, although no one phrased it better than John Locke:
+If he does not formally think through the process wherein he recognises that he owns himself, he nonetheless adopts all the attributes of ownership over himself.
+Doubtless, many early thinkers recognised the fact of man’s ownership of his person, although no one phrased it better than John Locke:

 Though the earth and all inferior creatures be common to all men, yet every man has a “property” in his own “person.”
 This nobody has any right to but himself.